Character sheaves for classical symmetric pairs: Preliminaries

 \subsection{Weyl groups and Hecke algebras}

-In this paper Hecke algebras with (unequal) parameters $\pm 1$ arise and we will need information about their simple modules.
-In particular, we will make use of the generating functions which encode the number of simple modules.
+In our setting Hecke algebras with (unequal) parameters $\pm 1$ arise.
+In this subsection we recall some results about their simple modules and the generating functions of the numbers of simple modules.